B.I.A.R.C

 Step 2: Practice Exams:

-Practice exams simulate the 35 questions on the technician license test by randomly selecting questions in each of the various categories from the official question pool.
-The questions on your actual test will also be drawn from this same pool of questions.
+Practice exams simulate the 35 questions on the license test by randomly selecting questions in each of the various categories from the FCC's official question pool.
+You are presented with samples of the questions that may appear on the actual exams.
+Take these practice exams as often as you wish, until you are satisified with your ability to pass the test.

 Step 3: Testing: